Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Blackbody Fits

 \section{Blackbody Fits}

-Summary of the blackbody properties for SN 2018jaak (Truncated) is provided in Table \ref{bb_table}.
-All the best-fit parameters including bolometric luminosity, radius and temperature for each object are provided as machine-readable tables \href{https://caltech.box.com/s/xu7zet7zb622l3rl4vtth5djkbca6522}{here.}
+Summary of the blackbody properties for SN 2018lqo (Truncated) is provided in Table \ref{bb_table}.
+All the best-fit parameters including bolometric luminosity, radius and temperature for each object are provided as machine-readable tables in Zenodo via\dataset[DOI: 10.5281/zenodo.11505429]{https://doi.org/10.5281/zenodo.11505429}.